mempko/firestr/src/conversation/README.md

 manipulates it.

 A conversation is an instance of communication between a set of people.

-This needs to be fleshed out.
-I am thinking of doing a reference counted setup for the life of a conversation.
-Right now if you leave a conversation, you cannot come back.
+The lifetime of the conversation exists as long as one person is in it.

+If you leave a conversation, you need someone who is still in it to add you back.

 file summary
 ===================================================================